How to Deal With Conflicting Wedding Events (Yikes)

 Sending a wedding gift even if you can’t make it to the party is a nice thought.
 But if you were really conflicted, don’t stop there.
 Set up a dinner date, a weekend getaway, or another time to catch up and celebrate their marriage.
 If you have a wedding and another wedding event (bridal shower, bachelorette, etc.) on the same day...

-After all, those other events are leading up to a wedding, so the bride- or groom-to-be will totally understand that you have to be at the big day.
+After all, those other events are preliminaries leading up to a wedding, so the bride- or groom-to-be will totally understand if you have to be at someone else's.
 Just promise them that you’ll make it to their big day, even if you can’t get to the smaller celebrations.

 Let the host know that you won't be able to stay, but if your schedule allows, drop in before the wedding ceremony.
 (If it’s a daytime bridal shower and an evening wedding, you might be able to go to both!)
 Your effort and expert scheduling skills will be much appreciated!